Quick Summary

 Cramming doesn’t work for CAPM because there’s too much interconnected content.
 You need time for concepts to settle and connect with each other.

-Critical mistake to avoid: Don’t skip the practice exam phase.
-This is where most people fail – they think they understand the material but haven’t practiced applying it under pressure.
+Don’t skip the practice exam phase.
+Folks think they understand the material, but haven’t practiced applying it under pressure.

-Other people will catch concepts you miss and explain things differently than your study materials.
-This collaborative learning approach often reveals knowledge gaps you didn’t know existed.
+Other people will catch concepts you miss and explain things differently than your study materials, so this collaborative learning approach might reveals knowledge gaps you didn’t know existed.

 - Valid photo ID (government-issued)